pankayaraj/Temporal-Attention-Based-MARL/README.md

 ## Description
 ### About
-> This repositiory consist of the implementation for the work on "Multi-Agent Reinforcement Learning in SparselyConnected Cooperative Environments"
+> This repositiory consist of the implementation for the work on "Multi-Agent Reinforcement Learning in Sparsely Connected Cooperative Environments"

 ### Abstract

-> In   multi-agent   systems,   an   agent’s   behaviour   isaffected  by  the  dynamicity  of  the  environment  and  that  of  theinteractions  among  agents.
-Thus,  in  learning  to  cooperate  tosolve  complex  tasks,  such  considerations  should  be  taken  intoaccount.
-Reinforcement learning has gained immense interest inthis line of research as it allows agents to learn useful behaviourby  dynamically  interacting  with  the  environment  and  with  oneanother.
-In  this  work,  we  propose  a  model  which  exploits  theinherent graph-like structure of multi-agent networks to facilitatethe learning of more robust behaviour strategies by capturing thespatial  dependencies  and  temporal  dynamics  of  the  underlyinggraph.
-In practice, partial observability, as well as restricted com-munication  can  result  in  agents  learning  sub-optimal  strategies.The proposed model addresses these issues by allowing each agentto recurrently propagate information through its neighbourhood,thus  gradually  increasing  its  receptive  field.
-Empirically,  wedemonstrate the effectiveness of the proposed model on a varietyof  cooperative  control  tasks.
+> In recent years, the consensus among adaptive agents within multi-agent systems (MAS) has been an emerging area of research in the field of autonomous control.
+Reinforcement Learning (RL) has gained immense interest in this line of work as it aims to learn optimal cooperative policies through trial and error by dynamically interacting with the environment.
+However, in practice, connectivity within the multi-agent network may be sparse and the agents are often subjected to partial observability.
+This can result in the learning of sub-optimal policies.
+In this work, we consider the problem of learning optimal policies in cooperative multi-agent environments in the face of partial observability and sparse connectivity.
+The proposed model exploits the inherent graph-like structure of multi-agent systems.
+Graph Neural Networks (GNNs) are utilized to extract spatial dependencies and temporal dynamics of the underlying graph.
+Such spatio-temporal information is exploited to generate better state representations so as to facilitate the learning of more robust policies.
+Empirically, we demonstrate the effectiveness of the proposed model on a variety of well-known cooperative control tasks.
 ## Code Structure

 #### 1. arguments.py